 As you can see, our top recommendations are very varied, which means we’re positive there’s one here which is perfect for you.
 Without further ado, let’s take a closer look at each of our choices and see what makes them worth your money.

-NVIDIA Shield K1 – Best Tablet for New Games
+NVIDIA Shield K1 – Awesome Gaming Tablet With Controller

 When a company that primarily makes PC graphics cards comes out with a gaming tablet, people pay attention.
 The NVIDIA Shield K1 is an 8” tablet with a 1920×1200 display, which means it has very crisp visuals, which is what you’re looking for in a gaming tablet.